Logistic Regression Explained: Theory

 \end{align}

-1. calculate the value of the partial derivative $\pd{\varepsilon^{(i)}}{u^{(i)}}$.
-Now, from $\varepsilon^{(i)} = (1-y^{(i)})u^{(i)} + \log \(1 + \exp(-u^{(i)})\) $.
+1. Calculate the value of the partial derivative $\pd{\varepsilon^{(i)}}{u^{(i)}}$.

 \begin{align}

-\pd{\varepsilon^{(i)}}{u^{(i)}} &= \pd{}{u^{(i)}} \[ (1-y^{(i)})u^{(i)} + \log \(1 + \exp(-u^{(i)})\) \] \n&= (1-y^{(i)}) – \f{\exp(-u^{(i)})}{1 + \exp(-u^{(i)})} \n&= \(1 – \f{\exp(-u^{(i)})}{1 + \exp(-u^{(i)})}\) – y^{(i)} \n&= \f{1}{1 + \exp(-u^{(i)})} – y^{(i)} \n&\,\downarrow \textstyle\t \s{(\eq{eq:proj}:\ p^{(i)} = \frac{1}{1+\exp(-u^{(i)})})} \n&= p^{(i)} – y^{(i)}.\label{eq:pd_epsilon}
+\pd{\varepsilon^{(i)}}{u^{(i)}} &= \pd{}{u^{(i)}} \[ (1-y^{(i)})u^{(i)} + \log \(1 + \exp(-u^{(i)})\) \] \n&= (1-y^{(i)}) – \f{\exp(-u^{(i)})}{1 + \exp(-u^{(i)})} \n&= \(1 – \f{\exp(-u^{(i)})}{1 + \exp(-u^{(i)})}\) – y^{(i)} \n&= \f{1}{1 + \exp(-u^{(i)})} – y^{(i)} \n&\,\downarrow \textstyle\t \s{\text{Substitute }\eq{eq:proj}:\ p^{(i)} = \frac{1}{1+\exp(-u^{(i)})}} \n&= p^{(i)} – y^{(i)}.\label{eq:pd_epsilon}

 \end{align}

-2. calculate the value of the partial derivative $\pd{u^{(i)}}{\bm{w}}$.
+2. Calculate the value of the partial derivative $\pd{u^{(i)}}{\bm{w}}$.

 \begin{align}

-\pd{u^{(i)}}{\bm{w}} &= \pd{(\bm{w}^\T \bm{x}^{(i)})}{\bm{w}} \n&= \bm{x}^{(i)}\ \ \because \s{({\rm Vector\ Differentiation\ Formulas})}.\label{eq:pd_u}
+\pd{u^{(i)}}{\bm{w}} &= \pd{(\bm{w}^\T \bm{x}^{(i)})}{\bm{w}} \n&= \bm{x}^{(i)}\ \ \because \s{\text{Formula for vector differentiation}}.\label{eq:pd_u}

 \end{align}

-From the above, substituting $\eq{eq:chain}$ for $\eq{eq:pd_epsilon},(\ref{eq:pd_u})$
+From the above, by substituting $\eq{eq:pd_epsilon},(\ref{eq:pd_u})$ into $\eq{eq:chain}$

 \begin{align}